oojo12/grid-center-track/README.md

 The below code will collect the below statistics as background processes.
 To kill the background process run ps to find the process id and follow up with a kill command.
 1. GPU utlization and GPU RAM utilization
 2. CPU utilization and RAM utilization
-3. Network bandwidth - TO DO
+3. Network bandwidth and network packets - TO DO
-4. Storage iops, storage bandwidth, network packets, network bandwidth - TO DO
+4. Storage iops and storage bandwidth - TO DO

 ```
 cd $CenterTrack_ROOT/src